 Preparing rice in a dedicated rice cooker is a lot simpler than standard stovetop techniques.
 Many units will have user-friendly computerized settings for different types of rice including the popular brown rice.
 The best part?
 There’s no learning curve like when utilizing an instant pot.

-Not only a rice cooker will cook your rice perfectly but also keep it warm until serving.
-Most rice cookers can keep the rice warm best in two hours and a maximum of ten to twelve hours.
+Not only will a rice cooker cook your rice perfectly but also keep it warm until serving.
+You should know the best time range to keep your rice in rice cookers before it goes bad.
+The ideal range is in two hours and a maximum of ten to twelve hours.

 Rice cookers aren’t as versatile as instant pots.
 However, they’re still very versatile.
 Modern ones can be used for slow cooking stuff like soups and beans, steaming veggies, and poaching fruits.